Most of us fly a lot. If you’re like me you usually read, listen to music, or perhaps read and respond to email.

 Let’s face it, there is only so much information that you can offer regarding your product.
 After the thorough overview, followed by the in-depth analysis, then what are you going to discuss?

-Visiting a rep for the first time requires deft skill, not unlike a physician in the diagnosis phase.
+Visiting an advisor for the first time requires deft skill, not unlike a physician in the diagnosis phase.

-What is the broker’s mix of business, goals for this year, target markets, challenges in the branch, areas they wish they would improve, career goals?
+What is the advisors mix of business, goals for this year, target markets, challenges in the branch, areas they wish they would improve, career goals?
+(76 Great Questions)

 If you don’t excel at the “discovery process”, exactly what are you going to discuss on the next visit?

-Now some of you may be thinking “gee, the Professor has an amazing grasp of the obvious”, yet I still hear program directors complain about this issue, and I’ve seen countless wholesalers in the field that are only bent on jamming product.
+Now some of you may be thinking “gee, the Professor has an amazing grasp of the obvious”, yet I still hear advisors and COIs complain about this issue, and I’ve seen countless wholesalers in the field that are only bent on jamming product.
 No value created.

 “Wholesaler Consumed by Territory, Film at 11:00” The Professor, exercising his acute sense of humor asked me, “Who manages whom in the relationship between you and your territory?”